drewvigne/arduino_nano_33_ant/README.md

 Boom.
 Done.

 **4. Using the Simulator**
-Currently the board definition file uses Analog Pins 0 and 1 as buttons.
-These two buttons are how you increase or decrease the simulator output power.
+Currently the board definition file uses 3 Analog Pins as buttons.
+Buttons 1 and 2 increase or decrease the simulator output power.
+Button 3 responds to calibration requests.
 See the demo on my youtube channel [here](https://www.youtube.com/watch?v=6V0DYIKVKSc&t=37s).

 ## Bike Power Meter
 Coming soon.
 Currently working on the code to implement the bike power profile as an actual bike power meter.
 It will employ HX711 libraries to support the strain gauges.
 To calculate cadence I will be using the Nano 33's built-in IMU.